 Staying on the stylish front, Griffin's Uptown band is a double-wrap leather band to hide away the Fitbit Flex's little sensor.
 There's cutout to let you view the display and it's available in brown or black shades with adjustable metal snaps to keep it in place.

-There's ways for guys to conceal their tracking too.
+There are ways for guys to conceal their tracking too.
 Step forward the leather wristband that's handmade and keeps the Fitbit Flex's sensor held in place inside a small silver box.
 You can pick out the stone that sits in front of the tracker and it's transparent so you can still see the illuminating lights.
 It's tracking with absolutely no ugly plastic in sight.

 Griffin Ribbon wristbands

-They come in a huge range of colours and allow you to secure your Fitbit Flex or your Fitbit One into a secure, spandex pocket at the back.
+If the thought of a plastic wristband immediately makes your skin crawl, then this softer option from Griffin might be more up your street.
+They're in the style of ribbons and are designed to look like high-end hair ties.
+They come in a huge range of colors and allow you to secure your Fitbit Flex or your Fitbit One into a secure, spandex pocket at the back.